Aromanian language: Grammar

 The Aromanian language has some exceptions from the Romance languages, some of which are shared with Romanian: the definite article is a clitic particle appended at the end of the word, both the definite and indefinite articles can be inflected, and nouns are classified in three genders, with neuter in addition to masculine and feminine.
+Unlike other Romance languages, Aromanian lacks an infinitive form for verbs, the synthetic infinitive inherited from Latin became a noun like in Romanian (for example cântare < cantare).

 Verbs

 Aromanian grammar has features that distinguish it from Romanian, an important one being the complete disappearance of verb infinitives, a feature of the Balkan sprachbund.
 As such, the tenses and moods that, in Romanian, use the infinitive (like the future simple tense and the conditional mood) are formed in other ways in Aromanian.
 For the same reason, verb entries in dictionaries are given in their indicative mood, present tense, first-person-singular form.

 Aromanian verbs are classified in four conjugations.
 The table below gives some examples and indicates the conjugation of the corresponding verbs in Romanian.